PLoS Computational Biology

 Dartmouth Digital Commons Citation

 Mahoney, J. Matthew; Taroni, Jaclyn; Martyanov, Viktor; Wood, Tammara A. A.; Greene, Casey S.; Pioli, Patricia A.; Hinchcliff, Monique E.; and Whitfield, Michael L., "Systems Level Analysis of Systemic Sclerosis Shows a Network of Immune and Profibrotic Pathways Connected with Genetic Polymorphisms" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1638.